Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Chinese bitter melon soup

 Bitter melon (Momordica charantia) originated in India and became popular in China in the 14th century.
 It is now used all over Asia.
 It is a bitter plant that is also sour.
 According to Chinese Medicine, its bitterness makes it great for the Fire element in the summer (cooling) and detoxifies the liver and its sourness supports the liver ( Wood element).
 It also improves digestion.
 In Ayurveda, it is considered a great pitta pacifying remedy that is immensely valuable for the hot months.
 Western research has found it to be beneficial for the prevention/treatment of many problems including diabetes, cancer, infections, skin problems, dysmenorrhea, immune system, autoimmune diseases, and colds/flus.
-(If you have any of these problems, please see a practitioner first though.)
+(If you have any of these problems, please see a practitioner first though).

 Today, we often don’t get enough bitter flavor in our diet but it is important for good overall health.
 Chefs use sweet flavored foods to balance out the bitter flavor.
 In this recipe, mainly the carrots, chayote squash and potatoes do this job.
 If you don’t like or don’t have all these vegetables, feel free to use any sweet vegetables you have on hand and/or think would work well together.
 For instance, we don’t have winter squashes yet so I used zucchini instead.
 Of course, the pungent ginger and garlic are essential to balance out the bitter flavor as well and the bitter flavor will be barely noticable.
-Honestly this is a nice tasting soup.
+Honestly, this is such a nice tasting soup!

 Where can we get bitter melon in the United States?
-They are easily available at Asian grocery stores and are sold by Asian farmers at the farmers’ markets.
+They are easily available at Asian grocery stores and are sold by Asian farmers at farmers’ markets.
 You might be able to get them at smaller grocery stores too.

 Please note that the soup on the picture does not have chicken.
 I also added lemon grass because I have it in my garden and has a nice flavor.